Karvalian/Hacking-C/README.md

 Each stack frame contains the parameters to the function, its local variables, and two pointers that are necessary to put things back the way they were: the saved frame pointer (SFP) and the return address. <br />
 The SFP is used to restore EBP to its previous value, and the return address is used to restore EIP to the next instructio nfound after the function call.<br />

+# Some useful FLAGS for opening files
+O_RDONLY :: Open file for read-only access. <br />
+O_WRLONLY :: Open file for write-only access. <br />
+O_RDW :: Open file for both read and write access.<br />
+O_APPEND :: Write data at the end of the file.<br />
+O_TRUNC :: If the file already exits, truncate the file to 0 length. <br />
+O_CREAT :: Create the file if it doesn't exist<br />